ShubhamSood1406/DSA-Pattern/README.md

 -	904 Fruits Into Baskets
 -	1248 Count Number of Nice Subarrays

-## 5. Two Pointers
-This technique is commonly applied on sorted arrays or linked lists to find pairs or reverse elements.
-It is an ideal strategy when managing elements with pair relationships.
--	167 Two Sum II - Input Array is Sorted
--	15 3 Sum
--	11 Container with most water
--	75 Sort Colors (Dutch National Flag)
--	31 Next Permutation
--	948 Bag of Tokens
--	11 Container with Most Water
--	42 Trapping Rain Water

 ## 6. Cyclic Sort (Index-Based)
 Description: Cyclic sort is an efficient approach to solve problems where numbers are consecutively ordered and must be placed in the correct index.
 -	Missing Number
 -	Find Missing Numbers
 -	Set Mismatch
 -	First Missing Positive

-## 7. Linked List in-place reversal
-Reversing a linked list in place without using extra space is key for problems that require in-place list manipulations.
-206. Reverse Linked List
--	92 Reverse Linked List II
--	24 Swap Nodes in Pairs
--	206 Reverse Linked List
--	25 Reverse Nodes in k-Group
--	24 Swap Nodes in Pairs

-## 8. Matrix Traversal
-Problems involving 2D arrays (matrices) are often solved using row-column traversal or manipulation based on matrix properties.
--	733 Flood Fill
--	200 Number of Islands
--	130 Surrounded Regions
--	48 Rotate Image
--	54 Spiral Matrix
--	73 Set Matrix Zeroes
--	289 Game of Life

 ## 9. Breadth First Search (BFS)
 Description: BFS explores nodes level by level using a queue.
 It is particularly useful for shortest path problems.